mhoehle/hoehleatsu.github.io/README.md

 # hoehleatsu.github.io

-Just the README.md of the web pages.
-This pages is currently of no interest.
+Just the README.md of the github part of the blog.
+The R-markdown code of the individual entries can be found in the _source folder.